QubesOS/qubes-doc/introduction/faq.md

 ### What is Qubes OS?

-Qubes OS is a security-oriented operating system (OS).
+Qubes OS is a security-oriented, multi-environment operating system (OS).

-The OS is the software that runs all the other programs on a computer.
-Some examples of popular OSes are Windows, macOS, Android, and iOS.
+The most common operating systems today are single-environment systems such as Windows, Mac, and various flavors (aka [distributions](https://en.wikipedia.org/wiki/Linux_distribution)) of Linux, such as Ubuntu, Fedora, and Debian.
+Qubes OS is based off of the Xen [hypervisor](external-link).
+Hypervisors are common in the server world and among IT professionals, but not so much among regular folks.
+The "multiple virtual-environments on a single device" nature of Qubes, and the rich permissioning between virtual environments, is what makes Qubes OS unique.

+### Is Qubes really free?
-Qubes is free and open-source software (FOSS).
+`answer:` Qubes is free and open-source software.
 This means that everyone is free to use, copy, and change the software in any way.
-It also means that the source code is openly available so others can contribute to and audit it.
+"Free" speaks to copyright and ownership concepts, and the freedom for any person to do anything they desire with source code.
+Qubes is also free of charge to anyone that wants to download and use it, and no matter how they wish to use it.
+Invisible Things Lab GmbH is the business entity that maintains and licenses Qubes OS.
+Qubes OS is published [under the GPLv2 license](https://www.qubes-os.org/doc/license/).

+The source code for Qubes is also openly available, so that anyone can contribute to and audit it.
+Only the CTO of Invisible Things Lab has the _signing key_ to create certified packages for the public to download and install, so don't worry—it is a good thing that "just anyone" can audit and contribute to Qubes OS!
+Qubes is only possible, in fact, because of the large and generous community that contributes to building, auditing, and continually improving it.

 ### Why is OS security important?